-Each year, shortly after the start of the new school year, I promise myself that I will get organized.
-I will tackle the new school year head on and tell the massive amount of paperwork that comes with it exactly where to go.
+Each year, shortly after school starts, I promise myself that I will tackle the new school year head on and tell the massive amount of paperwork that comes with it exactly where to go.
 By that I mean I will have a specific place for it to go!
 There will be a home for every piece of paper that seems to pile up higher and higher each time I look away.

-I will neatly file all the graded homework that comes back home, I will find the perfect place to display all of the artwork that Sweet Cheeks does at school, I will have the perfect place to keep all the teacher's notes, weekly calendars, special assignments, spelling lists, school announcements, and so on.
+I will neatly file all the graded homework that comes back home, I will find the perfect way to display all of the artwork that my son does at school, I will have the perfect place to keep all the teacher's notes, weekly calendars, special assignments, spelling lists, school announcements, and so on.
 I can only fit so many things on my refrigerator door, you know!

 Yes, all this organized bliss will be my gift to myself!

-In the meantime, it's been a while since I shared some of my baking with you and speaking of school, I'll leave you with one of my favorite after-school snacks.
+In the meantime, it's been a while since I shared some of my baking with you and since we're speaking of school, I'll leave you with one of my favorite after-school snacks.

 As you can see, I made a huge batch so stop by anytime.
 I always have cookies to share with a friend!

 Lately, I have been very busy, as always.
 It seems free time is something I don't have very much of, but that's ok.
 I prefer that than to be bored with nothing to do, don't you?!